georgercarder/walk_thru_phase0/README.md

 With the /* TODO HUMAN SOUNDING ADJECTIVES explaining leadup */ of various beacon-chain testnets  we were curious to get a hands-on introduction to the various entities in the Eth 2.0 protocol .
 There is a great deal written online about Eth 2.0  and facets of its various phases so we figure the simplest way to get a view into Phase 0 of this upgrade is to just follow our nose and trace the interactions of some existing clients.

 This is an Ethereum  blog, so we assume the reader is familiar with Ethereum as a platform as well as the motivation for the upgrade to Eth 2.0.
-If not, checkout these links  to get up to speed.
+If not, check out these links  to get up to speed.

 // rough outline of upgrade and phases here TODO